 and is an estuary, where fresh water from tributary rivers mixes with the salt water of Massachusetts Bay.
 The Boston Harbor watershed, or drainage basin, is the area of land that receives all the streams and rainfall to the harbor.
 There are eight main watershed areas that drain into Boston Harbor, as described in the State of Boston Harbor Report.

 Rain and snow on paved land leads to stormwater runoff that carries pollutants into the sewer system or nearby water bodies.
-Undeveloped land around Boston Harbor with natural vegetation acts as a filter to clean water that flows through its many layers of soil.
+Undeveloped land around the harbor with natural vegetation filters and cleans the water that flows through the layers of soil.